The Epidemic of Heroin Abuse in the US Today

 - Lacking the attention needed to take care of physical appearance

 - Dressing in long sleeves and long pants, no matter what the season

 - Becoming very angry with a friend of family member for breaking a commitment

-When heroin users continue using the drug more and more frequently, they can build tolerance to its results.
+When heroin users continue using the drug more and more frequently, they can build a tolerance to its results.
 This leads to using more of the drug and consuming it more often than before.
-An observer can notice the abuser’s weight loss, consistent runny nose and marks on their arms.
+An observer can notice the abuser’s weight loss, consistent runny nose, and marks on their arms.
 Infections may also appear near the injection site.
-You may be able to see cuts, scabs and bruises on their arms.
+You may be able to see cuts, scabs, and bruises on their arms.
 Women may even lose their menstrual cycle due to heroin abuse.

 A Public Health Crisis Continues

 Studies have shown that 3,036 people have died from heroin poisoning.
 This stark number has many people worried about how people become heroin addicts.